ja-mes/rent/note.md

 ========
 Schedule job in future to increment balance for customer

-## cons
+**cons**
-  requires large number of background jobs
+ - requires large number of background jobs
+ - if job fails then balance past due balance will be wrong

 Option 2